 Individual gestures of support – the ripples – create the groundswell that is needed to help us reach this future.
 Everyone has a role to play.
-This January, to help us as we celebrate Alzheimer’s Awareness Month, you can:
+This January, to help celebrate Alzheimer’s Awareness Month, we encouraged British Columbians to:

 - Stay connected

 - Invest in our cause

 What is your hope for the future?
 What are you doing to make it happen?
 Imagining a better future for people affected by dementia doesn't begin and end with Alzheimer's Awareness Month.
 Take a look below at some of the ways you can keep helping us to create that groundswell, year-round.